The Future of Public Safety in Minneapolis

 Have any policing changes taken place?

-Yes, changes implemented by the Minneapolis Police Department (MPD) in the last two years include:
+Yes, changes implemented by the Minneapolis Police Department (MPD) in the last two-plus years include:

 - Banning neck restraints or choke holds for any reason.